Lifted Model Checking for Relational MDPs: Experiments

 Some path operators are more costly than others. e.g. the $\mathtt{X}$ operator is the cheapest since it requires only one iteration.
 The reachability operator $\mathtt{F}$ is generally more expensive than the constrained reachability operator $\mathtt{U}$ since $\mathtt{U}$ is a stricter operator that prunes out more states.
 For example, checking $\mathtt{P_{\leq 0.9} [F^{\leq 7}\;on(a,b)]}$ (18.494 seconds) is more costly than checking $\mathtt{P_{\leq 0.9} [on(c,d)\;U^{\leq 7}\;on(a,b)]}$ (0.733 seconds).
 A nested formula is more costly than a flat formula since it requires several recursive checking processes.

 The formula structure also influences runtime.
-Specifically, increasing an inner step bound is more expensive increasing an outer step bound.
-Taking the formula $\phi_{\mathtt{nested}}(i,j)$ (see Experiment 1) for example, the parameters $\mathtt{i}$ and $\mathtt{j}$ are both step bounds for $\mathtt{U}$ formulae, but $\mathtt{i}$ is attached to an outer sub-formula and $\mathtt{j}$ is attached to the inner sub-formula.
-Hence, increasing $\mathtt{j}$ increases the total runtime a lot more, compared to increasing $\mathtt{i}$, as shown in Figure \ref{fig:stepbound}.
-The cause is that by increasing the inner step bound, we increase the number of satisfying states for the inner sub-formula, resulting in an overhead to outer sub-formulae.
+Specifically, changing an inner step bound has a larger impact than changing an outer step bound.
+Taking the formula $\phi_{\mathtt{nested}}(i,j)$ (defined in Q1) for example, the parameters $\mathtt{i}$ and $\mathtt{j}$ are both step bounds for $\mathtt{U}$ formulae, but $\mathtt{i}$ is attached to an outer subformula and $\mathtt{j}$ is attached to the inner subformula.
+Hence, the total runtime is more sensitive to the change in $\mathtt{j}$ than to the change in $\mathtt{i}$, as shown in Figure~\ref{fig:stepbound}.
+The cause of this difference is that the inner formulae are computed before the outer formulae.
+By changing an inner step bound, the number of satisfying states for the inner subformula changes, which directly influence the overhead of computing the outer subformulae.